angr/angr/docs/getting-started/installing.rst

 --------------------

-angr is published on `PyPI <https://pypi.org/>`_, and using this is the easiest and reccomended way to install angr.
+angr is published on `PyPI <https://pypi.org/>`_, and using this is the easiest and recommended way to install angr.
 It can be installed angr with pip:

 .. code-block:: bash